Join Our FREE Live Webinar

 It is noted that New Hampshire explicitly denotes a reciprocal relationship with Vermont real estate licenses.

-Vermont is an Attorney-Close State
+Vermont Is An Attorney-Close State

 Additionally, it is noted that Vermont is recognized as an "Attorney Closing State.”
 In Vermont, all real estate transactions must be done by a real estate attorney licensed by Vermont’s State Bar.